Home → Frequently Asked Questions

 What is the procedure for adopting the written remote meeting policy?

 The law requires public notice and a hearing prior to adopting the written policy.
 The body should give notice to the public in the same way it would give notice of any other public proceeding under 1 M.R.S. § 406.
-The notice should include the time and location of the public hearing and may be held as a separate meeting or as part of a regular meeting of the body.
+The notice should include information about how the public can participate in the meeting and the proposed policy or instructions on how to obtain a copy of the proposed policy in advance of the meeting.

 What notice is required for a meeting being conducted remotely?